-Abstracts for the conference were due *February 13th, 2017* through the official conference website (www.eaplconference2017.com/).
+Abstracts for the conference are due *February 2, 2018* through the official conference website (http://eapl2018.fi/abstract-submission).
 Acceptable formats for submissions include paper presentations, posters, and symposia.
 All submissions will be peer-reviewed before an acceptance letter is sent out to applicants.

-EAPL 2017 will feature a number of renown experts in the area of psychology and law as keynote speakers.
-Keynote speaker information will become available soon.
+EAPL 2018 will feature a number of renown experts in the area of psychology and law as keynote speakers:

 1988 - Maastricht, The Netherlands

 1994 - Barcelona, Spain

 1998 - Krakow, Poland

 1999 - Dublin, Ireland

 2001 - Lisbon, Portugal